Substance Abuse Counselor Requirements in Alabama

 Certification through either organization will require submission of professional evaluation forms as well as documentation of education.
 Candidates will sign a code of ethics and pay fees.

-A candidate who goes through AAACCB should expect to pay $110 for NAADC membership and $250 for state certification; an individual who qualifies for NCAC certification will pay an additional $70 to NAADC.
+A candidate who goes through AAACCB should expect to pay $250 for state certification; an individual who qualifies for NCAC certification will pay additional fees to NAADAC.